314dev/PI/docs/source/extensions/loops.rst

             Call the LightningModule methods at your leisure.
             """

-Finally, attach it into the :class:`~pytorch_lightning.trainer.trainer.Trainer`:
+Finally, attach it into the :class:`~pi_ml.trainer.trainer.Trainer`:

 .. code-block:: python